Gaurav-B-R/portfolio/README.md

 Hello!
 I’m **Gaurav Bharatavalli Rangaswamy**, a **Machine Learning Engineer** and a **Data Scientist** with a strong focus on using data-driven solutions to solve real-world problems.
 My expertise lies in building scalable models, performing deep data analysis, and creating innovative solutions that empower businesses and users alike.

 ### Key Highlights:
-- **Driven by Data, Powered by AI**: I am committed to harnessing the power of AI to unlock potential and drive meaningful impact.
+- **Driven by Data, Powered by AI**: I am committed to harnessing the power of AI to unlock potential and drive meaningful .
 - **Technical Expertise**: Proficient in Python, SQL, Tableau, Power BI, TensorFlow, and various machine learning frameworks.
 - **Real-World Impact**: My projects range from AI-based chatbots to advanced data analytics and visualization tools.